-Chris Maloney is entering his fourth season on the Cardinals Major League coaching staff as the team's First Base Coach after being named to that position in 2012.
-Maloney spent the previous five seasons (2007-11) as the Memphis Redbirds (Triple-A) manager, leading the team to winning records in four of his five seasons.
+Chris Maloney is entering his sixth season on the Cardinals Major League coaching staff and his second as the team's Third Base Coach.
+He served as First Base Coach from 2012-15.
+Maloney spent the previous five seasons (2007-11) as the Memphis Redbirds (AAA) manager, leading the team to winning records in four of his five seasons.
 He guided the 2010 Redbirds to the Pacific Coast League Championship Series for the second straight season and entered the 2010 series on a nine-game PCL playoffs win streak dating back to 2009 when his Memphis club won the PCL Championship by sweeping Albuquerque and Sacramento in six straight games.

 Maloney skippered two seasons at Springfield (AA) from 2005-06 prior to his promotion to Memphis.
 "Hammer" returned to the Cardinals organization in 2005 after having spent three years in the Astros organization as manager of the Triple-A New Orleans Zephyrs.
 Maloney posted a 212-220 record with the Zephyrs, including a first place finish in 2002.
 Maloney's previous tenure with the Cardinals included Manager of the Year honors in three different leagues: the New York-Penn League while leading Hamilton to a 56-20 (.737) record in 1992, the highest winning percentage by a Cardinals minor league team; the South Atlantic League with Savannah in 1993, and the Texas League with Arkansas in 1998.
 His 1993 Savannah squad posted a 94-48 record and captured the league title as Maloney was named Baseball Weekly's Minor League Manager of the Year.